cosmo-ray/yirl/README.md

 Modules are a very important part of YIRL, a modules can be a set of functions, A widget that implement some game mechanism(like snake), or a full game (like game/vapz)

-Each modules have a start.json file that will serve as entry file, and will tell YIRL how to load every other files
+Each modules have a start file that will serve as entry file, and will tell YIRL how to load every other files.
+It can be either a json file (start.json), or a C/lua/scheme/javascript file. how to load every other files

 # Start a game from the source
 ./yirl-loader.sh  --default-tcc-path --binary-root-path $PWD -d path/to/game/module